SUMMER GRILL: Andy and Hunter McElrea on America racing plans - Speedcafe

 There is plenty of banter in this episode of the KTM Summer Grill.
 Father and son Andy and Hunter McElrea join host Greg Rust at the desk.

-Hunter gets deep about his 2022 Indy Lights programme and aspirations for 2023, while Andy provides insight into his team’s Carrera Cup endeavors in the United States this year.
+Hunter gets deep about his 2022 Indy Lights programme and aspirations for 2023, while Andy provides insight into his team’s Carrera Cup endeavours in the United States this year.

 As part of this year’s KTM Summer Grill, each day for three weeks KTM is giving away a bar stool, cap and stubby holder.
 Click here to enter for your chance to win.